 A wire and lead seal method shall be used if the tool has provisions for it;

-5.5.6.3bAlternatively, the tool shall be sealed by a non-reusable decal seal, which, if the calibrated setting is altered, is visibly damaged.
+In case requirement 5.5.6.3b cannot be implemented, the tool shall be sealed by a non-reusable decal seal, which, if the calibrated setting is altered, is visibly damaged.

 Seals shall be placed on all external adjustment points of the tool.